DEI&B (Diversity, Equity, Inclusion, and Belonging)

 While a lot of diversity is not something we can immediately observe with our eyes, we all have some diversity and similarity when you peel back the layers.
 However, some of our diversity and similarity may be more prominent than others; thus, people by nature tend to make quick overt judgments.
 Therefore, to truly understand somebody and respectfully learn about their diversity, it is crucial to have open discussions with them.
 If people feel safe and comfortable, you can get to know them.
 I encourage people to make this a two-way process.

 The benefits are quite expansive and worth the investment.
-Research has shown that DEI&B programs can increase profitability when organizations have diversity in their leadership roles.
+Research has shown that DEI&B programs can increase profitability when organizations have woman in their leadership roles.
 The research also suggests that an increase in DEI&B can impact far more.
 However, there is a need for more studies (both quantitative and qualitative) within organizations that have successful outcomes to prove further benefits.
 This is where using metrics (the quantitative piece) and interpreting the data (qualitative) come into play.
 We understand that it can be challenging for organizations to release detailed information about their DEI&B. They would have to consider the legal, privacy, and reputation issues that may result from releasing too much information.
 However, no organization is perfect, and like many programs, DEI&B is also a work-in-progress.

 "If we wish to ensure everyone's peace and happiness, we need to cultivate a healthy respect for the diversity of our peoples and cultures, founded on an understanding of this fundamental sameness of all human beings"